 By Aimee Sterk, LMSW, MATP Staff

 I have PTSD and have been triggered a lot lately.
 I can sense it happening.
 Something reminds me of a traumatic event and I start reliving it in my head.
-I started seeing a new therapist for EMDR (Eye Movement Desensitization and Reprocessing) after my old therapist left her practice and no longer takes my insurance.
+I started seeing a new therapist for EMDR (Eye Movement Desensitization and Reprocessing).
 I dreaded having to start over—and having to share with her what has happened to me.
 Talking about past traumas re-traumatizes people and exacerbates PTSD.
-Luckily, my new therapist knew this and didn’t want to dig in—just wanted some generalizations, but as we were getting started, she could tell that I was going back to the experiences—and she had some great new techniques that helped me self-soothe enough so that I could interact with her.
+Luckily, my new therapist knew this and didn’t want to dig in—just wanted some generalizations, but as we were getting started, she could tell that I was going back to the past traumas—and she had some great new techniques that helped me stay present and calm down enough so that I could interact with her.
 I’m now adding the Butterfly Technique and a large egg-shaped rock to my Calming Techniques and Items Toolbox in addition to the bracelet and weighted blanket that were already in there.

 May I be safe